Ilia Averbukh: Hall of Fame

 Averbukh is Jewish and elected to the International Jewish Sports Hall of Fame's induction class of 2015.

 Other sports

 Averbukh will play a role in the opening ceremony of the 2016 Bandy World Championship.

 Personal life

 Lobacheva and Averbukh married in 1995.
 Their son, Martin, was born in 2004.
 They divorced in 2007.

 Since December 20, 2020, he has been married to the Russian actress Elizaveta Arzamasova.

 On August 14, 2021, the couple had a son.

 Politics

-In 2023, he stated that Russian athletes should boycott the Olympics if the pre-requisite for their participation is the condemnation of Russia's "special military operation" in Ukraine.
+In February 2023, he stated that Russian athletes should boycott the Olympics if the pre-requisite for their participation is the condemnation of the Russian invasion of Ukraine.
+In April, Averbukh was sanctioned by the Ukrainian government, with all his assets in Ukraine frozen and a 50-year ban on entering the country, due to his support for the invasion.